caktus/guidebook/docs/testing/frontend.md

-Using `babel-plugin-rewire`, we can write our test as follows, using the rewire API to change the value of the name `ChildComponent` and to return it to its \"real\" value afterwards:
+Using `babel-plugin-rewire`, we can write our test as follows, using the rewire API to change the value of the name `ChildComponent` and to return it to its "real" value afterwards:

     import ComponentToTest from 'my-fancy-wrapper-component-module'